-Salle des pas perdus, 2023
+La salle des pas perdus, 2023

-The project aims to render homage to millions of war victims.
-Its title 'Salle des pas perdus' could be translated as 'the Room of the Lost Steps'.
-By recording the sound of footsteps, we wanted to remember these people.
-We also are keen to draw attention to the 'cracks of history' through the noise of the parquet and reflect on them individually.
+The project aims to pay homage to millions of war victims.
+Its title, 'La salle des pas perdus' could be translated as 'The Room of the Lost Steps'.
+I was eager to commemorate the people who lost their lives during the Second World War by recording the sound of footsteps.
+The project aims to draw attention to the 'cracks of history' through the parquet's noise and ask the audience to reflect on them individually.
 The parquet happens to be the only 'survived witness' to the unconditional surrender of the German armed forces.

 © SLUB / Deutsche Fotothek / Tjomin, Viktor